Welcome to Life After 50

 Fronted by Carol Vorderman, the report sparked national debate on a hidden topic, generating 127 editorial media articles and 26 broadcast interviews, creating 788 million opportunities to see the SunLife brand in over-50s champion mode.

-Coverage was 100% positive in sentiment and, most importantly, it aligned SunLife with its target audience.
+Coverage was 100% positive in sentiment and, most importantly, it aligned SunLife with its target audience – delivering on the core objective to position SunLife as a champion of over 50s.

 Our post-campaign analysis found 90% of the brand’s core audience group was pleased to see the issue talked about and 77% wanted to know more.